-As one of the most common habits around the globe, it’s not a rare experience to have an employee being intoxicated at work.
+As one of the most common habits around the globe, it’s not a rare experience to have an employee being drunk at work.
 Statistics show that at least one or two persons suffer from alcohol dependence or abuse in every 12 adults – that’s about 17.6 million people in the United States according to the National Council on Alcoholism and Drug Dependence (NCADD).

-A lot of factors may influence the incidence of being drunk at work.
+A lot of factors may influence the incidence of being intoxicated at work.
 It could be habitual; where the employee’s social loyalty has been overwhelmed by alcohol intake.
 It could also be by chance; where the employee went to an event the previous night and drank more than necessary.
 Regardless of the causative factor, your company’s aim of promoting the right cultural practices for maximum productivity cannot be compromised.
 Employee’s handbook should be referred to for appropriate sanctions or punishments based on the company’s Drugs and Alcohol Abuse Policy.

-When you have an employee that is intoxicated at work, a high level of professionalism is required.
+When you have an employee that is drunk at work, a high level of professionalism is required.
 It’s a very sensitive role to play as a manager or supervisor.
 Precautionary measures are also important to avoid paying unemployment, getting sued for discrimination or other potential legal claims with mild to severe consequences.

 As an employer, your office must have an existing policy on alcohol abuse, which will serve as the basis for any deserving punishment or sanction.
 However, employees who are drunk at work should not go unpunished – this will send a bad message to other employees that there are no sanctions for getting intoxicated at work.

+1. Drunk at work?
 Approach the employee politely

 Politely approach the employee like a friend and ask if he or she is slightly drunk.
 If the answer is yes, then you should send the employee home.
 Make sure you send another employee to drive the employee drunk and place the necessary sanctions like suspension.
 If the employee denies being intoxicated at work when you are convinced by his or her actions and odor, request for alcohol tests.